sparkfun/SparkFun_Qwiic_RFID_ID-XXLA/README.md

 Repository Contents
 -------------------

-* **/Examples** - A number of examples to show how to read buttons with time, change the I2C address and scan for I2C devices
 * **/Firmware** - The core sketch that runs the SparkFun Qwiic RFID ID-XXLA
+  * **/Arduino Examples** - A number of examples to show how to read buttons with time, change the I2C address and scan for I2C devices
+  * **/ATtiny Firmware** - Default firmware for the Qwiic RFID
 * **/Hardware** - Eagle design files (.brd, .sch)

 Documentation